 45. Edible slime

 There are tons of edible slime recipes that are baby-safe.
-Make one and let your babe have some fun.
+Make one and let your babe have some fun squishing it in their hands.
 Who doesn't love slime?

 46. Foam window letters